yuriever/Yurie-Algebra/README.md

 # Yurie/Algebra

-A Mathematica package for implementing and managing finitely presented associative algebras.
+A Mathematica paclet for implementing and managing finitely presented associative algebras.

 ## How to use